 - Communicate: Tying the customer into the communication process is critical to solving their problem.
 Small issues are easy to deal with quickly but larger ones that take some time to complete need regular updates to the stakeholders.
 Don’t forget to communicate!

-Therefore, in an effort to continually improve, you should always be considering these five concepts and developing some of your own too.
+Therefore, in an effort to continually improve incident management, you should always be considering these five concepts and developing some of your own too.